python-botogram/botogram/docs/deploy/common.rst

 In a perfect world, you wouldn't need to worry about securing your servers, because no one would attempt to break them.
-Unfortunately, we don't live in that world, so you need to protect your server from the ones who loves breaking others' things.
+Unfortunately, we don't live in that world, so you need to protect your server from the ones who love breaking others' things.

 * **You need to have experience in servers management**.
 Servers aren't easy to